MaghsoodSalimi/TrustCPS-AI/README.md

 <br />

-Title: Sociotechnical Cybersecurity: an overview, with reference to end-to-end encryption and threat intelligence
+<b>Title<b>: Sociotechnical Cybersecurity: an overview, with reference to end-to-end encryption and threat intelligence

 <br />

-Abstract:
+<b>Abstract<b>:
 <br />

 On this talk I will give an overview of the research on sociotechnical security taking from my personal experience in running an international workshop on the subject (STAST).
 I will then move to explain how today sociotechnical security applies in the forthcoming topic of cybersecurity, and I will share thoughts and some insights from my on research on combining formal modelling of secure solutions with insights coming from research investigation on user experience in security.
 I will refer to two particular use cases: end-to-end encryption and secure cyber threats data sharing.